FRBNY-DSGE/DSGE.jl/README.md

 ## Model specification (`m.spec`)

-A particular model, which corresponds to a subtype of `AbstractDSGEModel`, is defined as a set of parameters, equilibrium conditions (defined by the `eqcond` function) and measurement equations (defined by the `measurement` function).
-Therefore, the addition of new parameters, states, or observables, or any changes to the equilibrium conditions or measurement equations necessitate the creation of a new subtype of `AbstractDSGEModel.`
+A particular model, which corresponds to a subtype of `AbstractModel`, is defined as a set of parameters, equilibrium conditions (defined by the `eqcond` function) and measurement equations (defined by the `measurement` function).
+Therefore, the addition of new parameters, states, or observables, or any changes to the equilibrium conditions or measurement equations necessitate the creation of a new subtype of `AbstractModel.`

 To create a new model object, we recommend doing the following: